scalacenter/bloop/docs/what-is-bloop.md

   * Read the [Quickstart](docs/usage) page to get you acquainted with Bloop.
 * To **integrate** with bloop, follow the [Integration Guide](integration.md).

+Keep on reading to get familiar with Bloop's design principles.

 ## Principles for a better tooling paradigm

 Bloop improves the way we build tools in the Scala community with three